jvgomez/fast_methods/README.md

 ===========================
 Dependencies:

-This code uses C++11 so a compiler g++ 4.7 or equivalent is required.
+This code uses C++11 so a compiler g++ 4.8 or equivalent is required.
+With GCC 4.7 some runtime problems can occur.

 The current version relies on Boost 1.55 (probably previous versions work as well).
 The current CMakeLists.txt assumes you have uncompressed boost into the home directory